New corporate identity for Cardif Pinnacle - now Pinnacle Pet Group as a result of a new ownership structure with JAB Holdings and BNP Paribas

 The final 'CyberReady' solution gave kids and teachers a fun & flexible classroom toolkit to address issues as diverse as cyber-bullying and screen-time overload.
 Instead of second-guessing issues or pre-defining outcomes, the toolkit allowed participants to focus on the cyber areas that most concerned or excited them on the day of the class and to collaboratively workshop possible solutions together.
 No right or wrong - just a set of tools to help socialise the issues and ways forward.

-Final pack came complete with interactive exercises, canvases for class exercises, fun cut-outs to help kids creatively explore different cyber scenarios and coping mechanisms.
+The final engagement pack came complete with interactive exercises, canvases for class exercises, fun cut-outs to help kids creatively explore different cyber scenarios and coping mechanisms.
 For more details of the kit, visit a dedicated page on Ecclesiastical's website.

 Nicholas Hartley, Head of Business Improvement & Innovation, EIG